jamesdickpro/myaiguitarbuddy/_posts/2025-06-21-ball-and-chain-by-social-distortion-lesson.md

 **Pattern**:
 `D – D U – U D U`

-Start with a **metronome at 60 bpm**, then gradually increase to **135 bpm**.
-Focus on even, relaxed motion and steady tempo.
+Start at **60 bpm** and gradually increase to **135 bpm** using a metronome.
+Focus on relaxed motion and internal timing.

-> 🎯 **Tip**: For rhythm-only practice, **mute the strings with your fretting hand** (lightly rest your fingers across the strings without pressing down) and focus purely on **timing and groove**.
-This helps internalize the strumming pattern without worrying about chord transitions.
+> 🎯 **Tip**: Mute the strings with your fretting hand and practice this pattern as a rhythm-only drill to improve consistency.

 ---